 - Among other things, it can be used to find how many days old you are and the weekday you were born.

 - On Unix systems, there is a limit set in the kernel on how many open file descriptors are allowed on the system.

 - We would like to know how many calls does it take to evaluate the n th Fibonacci number if we follow the given recurrence.

-- What amount or price: just how much did it cost?More example sentences
+- What amount or price: how much did I win?More example sentences

 - A company's decision on how much to give to charity can be influenced by its annual profit levels, long-term strategic giving goals, business priorities, and a host of other factors.

 - Tell us how much you make, how much you've got for a downpayment, and your debt, and find out how far to stretch when home hunting.

 - Mass is a measure of how much inertia an object displays.

 - • archaic What is the meaning of this?.More example sentences